acidb/mobiscroll-docs/docs/angular/datepicker/templating.md

 # Templating

-The display of the Date & time picker component can be customized with different [templating](api#templates) functions.
+The display of the Datepicker component can be customized with different [templating functions](api#templates).

 ## Calendar header template